top of page

 該煨

-The "answer" part of a Kit Hau Jyu 歇後語 (an idiomatic two-part double pun) of 番薯跌落灶. 番薯 Yam; 跌落 Fall down, fall into; 灶 Stove; 該 Should 煨 Simmer, roast = A yam fell into a stove.
+The "answer" part of a Kit Hau Jyu 歇後語 (an idiomatic two-part double pun) 番薯跌落灶. 番薯 Yam; 跌落 Fall down, fall into; 灶 Stove; 該 Should 煨 Simmer, roast = A yam fell into a stove, it would be roasted.
 The yam will be cooked in a manner called 煨 (cooking among a pile of hot coal) as it fell.
 If a yam fall into a stove, it "deserved" to be roast.
-It could be used as an exclaimation of "how terrible / too bad" and "serves you right" at the same time.
+The phrase can be used as an exclamation of "how terrible" or "too bad", as well as "serves you right".

 =